vb-consulting/Norm.net/Documentation/reference/methods.md

 select count(*) from my_table
 ```

-- Note: this option can be set for every command - use `Configure` method in your program startup:
+- Note: this option can be set for every command - use the `Configure` method in your program startup:

 ```csharp
 //